Regenerative Care That Reaches Beyond the Joint Surface

 Frequently Asked Questions Intraosseous PRP and Bone Marrow Therapy

 Most patients tolerate the procedure well.
-Local anesthesia is used, and temporary soreness is common but typically resolves within a short period.
+Local anesthesia is used at the collection and injection sites.
+Temporary soreness is common but typically short-lived.

 Contact us media